apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Guides/ImplementATracer.md

 `Instrument` has two requirements:

-1. A method to inject values inside a `LoggingContext` into a generic carrier (e.g. HTTP headers)
+1. A method to inject values inside a `FIXME!!!` into a generic carrier (e.g. HTTP headers)
-2. A method to extract values from a generic carrier (e.g. HTTP headers) and store them in a `LoggingContext`
+2. A method to extract values from a generic carrier (e.g. HTTP headers) and store them in a `FIXME!!!`

 The two methods will be called by instrumented libraries/frameworks at asynchronous boundaries, giving you a chance to act on the provided information or to add additional information to be carried across these boundaries.

-> Check out the [`Baggage` documentation](https://github.com/apple/swift-distributed-tracing-baggage) for more information on how to retrieve values from the `LoggingContext` and how to set values on it.
+> Check out the [`Baggage` documentation](https://github.com/apple/swift-distributed-tracing-baggage) for more information on how to retrieve values from the `FIXME!!!` and how to set values on it.

 ### Creating a `Tracer`